FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 }
 ```

-## Updating the User’s Registration
+## Updating the User's Registration

-Now we are ready to add a function that stores the selected plan in the user’s registration.
+Now we are ready to add a function that stores the selected plan in the user's registration.
 Add the following function to ```HelloWorld.jsx```.

 ```js